 Excerpt: Customers often fill up their carts with different products of interest only to abandon them halfway or towards the end of the checkout process – this is detrimental for small-scale businesses.
 Need to counter this problem?
 This blog discusses various customer re-engagement strategies that you can successfully implement to do so.

-Enticing new customers to fill up their cart is already hard enough, and the last thing you want is for them to quit halfway.
+Enticing new customers to fill up their carts is already hard enough, and the last thing you want is for them to quit halfway.
 Cart abandonment is a significant deterrent that plagues almost all businesses, be it small-scale enterprises or commercial brands.

 While you cannot entirely eliminate cart abandonment, you can follow specific steps to minimize it and achieve high conversion rates.
 Re-engaging customers is pivotal to ensuring that they stay loyal to you.

 Connecting with the Customers: Acquiring Contacts

 While there are different strategies to re-engage customers, most of them are redundant if you don’t have their contact information.

 Customer contact information is pivotal for all re-engagement strategies since it establishes a communication line between you and your existing customers.

 Brand message delivery, which could include discounts, promotions, product launches, and more, will not reach the customers if you do not have their email addresses or phone number.

 Often, prospects don’t convert due to high prices or a lack of offers.
 You can eliminate this hindrance by offering them limited-period discounts and bundle offers to bring them back to their abandoned carts.